Easy Grilled Vegetables – One Method for Any Vegetable

 - Carrots

-Step 1.
-Toss the prepared veggies in a little bit of olive oil.
-Once the grill is hot, arrange the veggies on a single layer on the grill grates or grill topper.
+- Toss and season: Toss the prepared veggies in a little bit of olive oil and season with sea salt, pepper and any other seasonings you like to use.
+Once the grill is hot, arrange the veggies in a single layer on the grill grates or grill topper.

 Tip!
 A grill topper or grill basket helps to keep your veggies from falling through the grates on your grill.